o3de/o3de.org/content/docs/user-guide/programming/messaging/ebus.md

 ---
+linktitle: EBus
+title: Event Bus (EBus) System
 description: Use event buses and the eventing system to dispatch messages between systems in Open 3D Engine.
-linktitle: EBus
-title: The Open 3D Engine Event Bus (EBus) System
-weight: 300
+weight: 200
 ---

 Most engines driven by *entity-component systems (ECS)*, such as Open 3D Engine's [Component Entity System](../../components), use a *publish-subscribe (pub/sub)* model to decouple event generators from event consumers.
 In these systems, an entity *publishes* events which interested consumers can *subscribe* to.
 For example, a collision component would want to *publish* an event when an object collides into it, and the entity which owns the component would *subscribe* to these events in order to adjust the other components.